raulbethencourt/MySQL/README.md

 # MySQL
-Here I have all my SQL requete et data bases
+Here I have all my SQL querys and data bases